 Sustainability is no longer just a compliance requirement.
-It’s a business opportunity, and some argue a business imperative, that can give companies a competitive edge by growing something that’s become increasingly important to consumers: brand trust.
+It’s a business opportunity, and some argue a business imperative, that can give corporations a competitive edge by growing something that’s become increasingly important to consumers: brand trust.

-“This indicates an opportunity for consumer-goods’ brands that have already built a high level of trust with consumers to evaluate where best to introduce sustainable products into the market to drive growth,” says Carol Gstalder, senior vice president of Reputation & Public Relations Solutions at Nielsen.
+“This indicates an opportunity for consumer-goods’ brands that have already built a high level of trust with consumers to evaluate where best to introduce sustainable products or services into the market to drive growth,” says Carol Gstalder, senior vice president of Reputation & Public Relations Solutions at Nielsen.
 “On the flip side, large global consumer-goods’ brands that ignore sustainability increase reputational and business risk.
 This may give competitors of all sizes, the opportunity to build trust with the predominantly young, socially-conscious consumer looking for products that align with their values.”

 1. Get buy-in from top leadership